 In the wake of tragedy, it is more important to look inward than outward.

-After the tragic deaths of my twin baby daughters a few weeks after they were born in 2008, I too had to learn a more heart-centered approach to healing.
+After the tragic deaths of my twin baby daughters a few weeks after they were born in 2008, I, too, had to learn a more heart-centered approach to healing.

-Just like most people, I did not inherently know how to recover from tragedy.
+Like most people, I did not inherently know how to recover from tragedy.

-Now, as a Certified Grief Recovery Specialist and co-founder of Teamotions, an emotional well-being company dedicated to helping others heal their hearts using our hand-blended wellness teas and a three step emotional awareness process I created called the Teamotions Method, I teach these valuable recovery skills and empower others to reclaim their hearts.
+Now, as a Certified Grief Recovery Specialist and co-founder of Teamotions, an emotional well-being company dedicated to helping others heal their hearts using our hand-blended wellness teas and a three-step emotional awareness process I created called the Teamotions Method, I teach these valuable recovery skills and empower others to reclaim their hearts.

 Every healing journey is like a backpacking trip.